 Wissen lives with his mother.
-He is responsible for running errands.
+At home, duties include running errands.
 His mother is sometimes employed as a laborer.
 There are 5 children in the family.

 As part of Compassion's ministry, Wissen participates in Vacation Bible School.
 He is also in kindergarten where his performance is below average.
 Bicycling, baseball and running are his favorite activities.

-Your prayers are especially appreciated for Wissen because he is crippled in one leg.
-Your sponsorship helps provide the care and love he needs.
+Your care and consistent sponsorship are especially important to Wissen because he is crippled in one leg.
+Thank you for your love and prayers.

 Wissen lives in the forested community of Los Mameyes, home to approximately 41,300 residents.
 Typical houses are constructed of cement floors, brick walls and corrugated tin roofs.
-The most commonly spoken language is Spanish.
+The spoken language is Spanish.

 The regional diet consists of beans, plantains, chicken and rice.
-Common health problems in this area include parasites, infections and flu.
-Half the adults in Los Mameyes are unemployed but some work as day laborers and earn the equivalent of $118 per month.
-This community needs law enforcement, alcohol abuse rehabilitation programs, schools and employment opportunities.
+Common health problems in this area include parasites, infections and the flu.
+Most adults in Los Mameyes work as day laborers and earn the equivalent of $118 per month.
+This community needs paved streets, schools, employment opportunities and garbage collection.

 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with Haiti.
 It has a tropical climate, but moist, year-round trade winds keep temperatures between 72 and 83 degrees.